hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/04__Rajaram_Venkataraman.md

 > > that He has the same form.
 > >
 >
-> ​It is also not very clear.​
+> It is also not very clear.
 >
-> ​Anyway, if no name is eternal, as it is mithyA according to advaitin-s.
+> Anyway, if no name is eternal, as it is mithyA according to advaitin-s.
 If
 > you mean that A-pralayam, then it may be true.
 But, your intentions appear
 > otherwise.
 >